UnionInternationalCheminsdeFer/OSDM/spec/on-demand-services.md

 ### offer/booking <a name="booking">

 Case 1: Additional Offer to an existing booking:

+        The additional offer is requested at the end or beginn of the times journey

         GET  /bookings/{bookingId}/booked-offers/{bookedOfferId}/additional-offers

-        additional descriptions?
+        additional descriptions in offer and booking / product
               - service description (link to images)
               - pricing description
               - allocation procedure description
               - usage procedure description
-              - description on handling accidents/damages/irregularitries
+              - description on handling accidents/damages/irregularities

 Case 2: Initial Offer

+        Request an offer
+        Search for available services nearby before conirming the offer

-Case 3: Using booked service and allocate the service later
+Case 3: book the service and allocate the service later

+        search for services referes to booking

 payment alternatives:

-  - Fixed price of the booking
+  - Fixed price of the bookin
+            - should work without changes
   - Prepaid booking and refund of unused part
+            - display of amount used and refundable part needed.
   - Post Payment
-  -
+            - display of amount used needed

 ### allocate a service <a name="allocation">

-search for ContinuousServices by:
+search for available ContinuousServices by:

      - JourneyId  (from Trip)
      - bookingId (context of a booking or a prebooked service) / offerId (context of an offer without booking)